-Annual bird-days for the 20 years prior to descriptions being required Descriptions have been required since 2017 2017 - Hallatrow garden on January 15th, Nailsea Moor on February 18th, three at Sand Point on April 3rd, four at Chipping Sodbury Common on August 27th, heard on Dundry on October 31st

-2020 - Severn Beach garden on October 18th
+Annual bird-days for the 20 years prior to descriptions being required Descriptions have been required since 2017 with records as follows; 2017, ten individuals - Hallatrow garden on January 15th, Nailsea Moor on February 18th, three at Sand Point on April 3rd, four at Chipping Sodbury Common on August 27th, heard on Dundry on October 31st 2020, Severn Beach garden on October 18th

-Wheeler (1874) said it was a 'rare resident' although Charbonnier (1899) said it was 'resident, small colonies are to be found in many localities'.
+2022, five individuals - three juveniles in a Wickwar garden on August 29th, a juvenile ringed at Aust Services on September 1st, Wains Hill on November 12th Wheeler (1874) said it was a 'rare resident' although Charbonnier (1899) said it was 'resident, small colonies are to be found in many localities'.
 The 1925 SBR said it was 'frequent in orchards etc of the lower Chew Valley and in other scattered localities of the Bristol district.
 Breeds.
 Never seen higher up Chew Valley than between Chew Stoke and West Harptree though country seems just as suitable'.
 Davis (1947) called it 'resident but appears to be chiefly a winter visitor often occurring in small parties with other finches.
 As a breeding bird it is evidently very local though perhaps sometimes overlooked.
 Has been reported as nesting in the Chew Valley and at Stoke Gifford, Hallen, Sheperdine and Oldbury-on-Severn.
 Palmer and Ballance (1968) mention pre 1915 breeding records for Whitchurch, Chew Magna and Bath. a later breeding record for Saltford (1952), and then between 1957 and 1964 returning to Gordano, Chew Valley, Saltford, Cleeve, Bath area and Midsomer Norton.
 The 1990 ABR said it was a 'scarce resident; passage migrant and winter visitor.
 BTO data show a catastrophic decline nationally in the last decade; in Avon the species is elusive, and records are too few to show any trend'.

-Dunnock Prunella modularis

-An abundant breeding resident.
+House Sparrow Passer domesticus An abundant breeding resident which has stabilised after a recent national decline.
+The BBS results show a 29% increase since 1994 and the chart below shows the annual percentage fluctuations.